 The proper use of personal information is integral to the day-to-day business of WA Police and is administered internally with a focus on achieving our legislated functions and policing priorities.
 Personal information collected is also released back to individuals for their own use through the National Police Certificate scheme or through crash and crime reports for related incidents.
 This information may also be key in achieving a whole-of-government approach to seamless services and WA Police maintain constructive partnerships with other government agencies in support of this purpose.

-We collect information for the primary purposes of law enforcement, community safety, road safety and crime and justice services.
+WA Police collect information for the primary purpose of law enforcement, community safety, road safety and justice services.
 This includes but is not limited to, the investigation of offences, the detection of offenders and the gathering of intelligence information.

 Personal information is information or a documented opinion about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.
-Personal information can range from your name, address and telephone number to your political beliefs, sexual preferences and medical records.
+Personal information includes your name, address and any other information that could readily be used to identify you.

-Through the Western Australia Police, Office of Information Management, we will, by the provision of security safeguards, protect your personal information that we collect and store.
-The level of these safeguards will be appropriate to the sensitivity of the information.
+WA Police employ security safeguards to protect personal information that we collect and store.
+The level of these safeguards is appropriate to the sensitivity of the information.